lightward/aura/README.md

 To build and watch for changes

-(note: if you don't see your changes when saving, try extending the refresh time of live server, which is also watching or changes)
+(note: if you don't see your changes when saving, try extending the refresh time of live server, which is also watching for changes)

     npm install && npm run watch